Impedyme Dual Active Bridge Control car charger wireframe

 Purpose of the Simulation

-• Optimize modulation techniques to enhance dynamic performance and minimize losses.
+• Tune modulation techniques to improve dynamic response and reduce energy losses

 Key Features